 Hexagram Lacing (lug version)

 A lug version of Hexagram Lacing.
-This purely decorative lacing forms a hexagram, or six pointed star.
-This geometric symbol has been used for centuries in various cultures and religions, most notably as the Jewish "Star of David".
+This purely decorative lacing forms a hexagram, or six pointed star, which has been used for centuries in various cultures and religions, most notably as the Jewish “Star of David”.

 • Begin straight across the bottom (grey section) and up through both bottom lugs.

-• Run the right (blue) end diagonally up to the left, feeding up through the top left lug.
+• The same end (blue) then runs diagonally up and to the left and feeds up through the top left lug (skip past 1 lug).

 • Run the left (yellow) end in a complete loop: Straight across and up through the adjacent lug on the right side, then back across and down through the adjacent lug on the left side.

-• Finally, run the left (yellow) end diagonally up to the right, feeding up through the top right lug.
+• Finally, run the left (yellow) end diagonally up and to the right, feeding up through the top right lug (skip past 1 lug).

 Tricky to tighten